 When people are talking about your business, people are visiting your business website, and people are buying from your business.
 That's a great chain of events for any company.
 But how, exactly, do you get things started?
 How do you get people talking about your business?
 You could run a big social media campaign.
 You could start a few Pay Per Click ads.
 But there's a more traditional way to generate hype that many small businesses neglect: The media.
 Imagine your busy workload as a small business owner—and double it.
 That's about what most media professionals feel like on a daily basis.
 So how do you break through all the story ideas they face every day and get them to run something about your business?
 You have to make information about your company easily accessible, so it easy that it fits into a busy day.
 And you do that with a press kit.
 Intrigued?
 Here's how to create a press kit for your business that kicks off all that talk with some media hype.

 Reporters are busy—they don't have time to dig for information about your company, and they may not even know about your company.
 A press kit gives media outlets easy information about your company, all in one place, no digging around required.
 By making the knowledge easily accessible, you increase the chances of getting a media outlet to publish information about you.
-What is in a press kit?
+What is a press kit?
 That depends—there's no hard and fast rule about what should and what should not be included in a press kit.
-The best press kit for your business may include an entirely different set of items than the best press kit for another type of business.
+The best press kit for your business may include an entirely different set of items that the best press kit for another type of business.
 That said, there are a few items that are commonly found in many press kits, including:

 - A company overview.
-This is the you detail how and when your company got started, what your company does.
+This is you detail how and when your company got started, what your company does.
 In short, it's a summary of your business.

 - Biographies.
 This is where you detail the information about the people that make up your company.
-Bios should be brief, but include basic information like what degree you have and where you're from.
+Bios should be brief but include basic information like what degree you have and where you're from.
 Bios should be included for the top executives—in the case of many small businesses, that might just be you.

 - Press releases.
 What's going on at your company right now?
 Press kits are usually sent with a press release that answers why your company should be in the news in the first place—like a grand opening, a new location, a sales goal or charitable work your company has done, to name a few ideas.